Odonno/ngrx-lazy/projects/ngrx-lazy/README.md

 };
 ```

-There, we create two lazy loadable array of brands inside our brands feature state.
+In this example, we create two lazy loadable array of brands inside our brands feature state.

 ### Lazy reducers